Cream Cheese Filled Brioche Sweet Rolls with Maple & Brown Butter Glaze are perfect for holiday baking and sharing!

 A while back, I tried my hand at making savory brioche rolls and they turned out so fabulous that I had to try a sweet roll version.
 The beauty of this recipe is that it will make enough to enjoy and share!

-Who wouldn’t love to have a pan of fresh baked sweet rolls from their neighbor?
-My Peach Pie Cinnamon Rolls are also a favorite for baking and sharing!
+Who wouldn't love to have a pan of fresh baked sweet rolls from their neighbor?
+My Peach Pie Cinnamon Rolls and these Coconut Cream Pie Sweet Rolls are also favorites for baking and sharing!
+Don't miss out on these Blackberry Pie Sweet Rolls or Walnut Cinnamon Twists for a weekend brunch!

 These rolls are pillowy soft and the cream cheese filling makes them just the slightest bit decadent and the brown butter and maple glaze just pushes them over the top to amazing!